12 Explosive Restaurant Tax Deductions for Owners

 • Sponsorships

 Why not promote your business?
 It's probably cooking up something great.
-Consult with your bookkeeper and CPA to discuss how much you should be spending on advertising given your long-term goals.
+Consult with your bookkeeper and CPA to discuss how much you should spend on advertising, given your long-term goals.

 3) Driving Expenses